MicroEJ/LibraryJava-hoka/hoka/documentation/Hoka-user-manual.rst

 The first class to consider is ``ej.hoka.tcp.TCPServer``.
 This class is responsible for maitaining (start and stop) the server socket thread.
 This thread accepts new connections and store them in a waiting array.
-The maximum number of waiting connections is a parameter, beyond this amount, the new upcoming connections sockets are directly closed.
+The maximum number of waiting connections is a parameter.
+Beyond this amount, the new upcoming connections sockets are directly closed.

   It is possible to change this behavior by overriding